Ferritin Deficiency

 • Shortness of breath

 It is one of the symptoms of ferritin deficiency.
-A specialist should be consulted when these symptoms are observed.
+When these symptoms are observed, a specialist should be consulted.

 What should be done to eliminate and prevent ferritin deficiency?

-• Iron-making foods should be consumed; especially red meat consumption should be increased.
+• Iron-forming foods should be consumed, especially red meat consumption should be increased.

 • Tea and coffee should not be consumed immediately after meals.
-It is OK to consume at least two hours after meals.
+There is no harm in consuming at least two hours after meals.

-• Diet should not be applied without massive and doctor control.
+• Diet should not be applied without heavy and doctor control.

 • Foods containing vitamin C should be consumed.